seven5/seven5/for_the_impatient.md

 ### The "wire" structure of an italian city

 In the file `go/src/italy/city.go` the structure that is passed over the wire is defined.
-This is the resource type that is referenced in the URL space at `italiancity`:
+This is the type, called the _wire type_ in _Seven5_, that is input and output in the URL space at `italiancity`:

 {% highlight go %}
 //sub structure used for a latitude, longitude pair